 Hands-On Nuclear Medicine Physics Workshop

-About this Course
+About this Program

 Educational Objectives

-At the completion of this workshop, participants will understand:
+After this workshop, participants will understand:

 - Performance/QC testing procedures for SPECT and SPECT/CT units.